vcanus/vcanus.github.io/_pages/member.md

 Trust is the glue of life.
 It's the most essential ingredient in effective communication.
 It's the foundational principle that holds all relationships. - Stephen R. Covey

+Motto : Let's Enjoy Life

 ## Board Members

 ### SG Lee
  - CEO
  - Expertise in Data Analysis and SW Architecture
  - Strong Background in Manufacturing System

 ### DH Kim
  - Director
- - Experties in Software Development
+ - Experties in Software Engineering and Motion Control
+ - Strong Background in Machining, FPD and Semiconductor Equipment

 ### Jinho Kim
  - Director